-Visitors to the Florida Keys can experience the African Queen on a 1.5-hour journey through Key Largo’s canals to the Atlantic Ocean and back.
+Florida Keys visitors can experience the African Queen on a 1.5-hour journey through Key Largo’s canals to the Atlantic Ocean and back.
 Or book a 2-hour dinner cruise that stops at Pilot House Restaurant for a 3-course meal.

 I never thought I’d be kneeling on a dock holding a slimy fish so that another fish with a great big mouth could eat it.
-But that’s exactly what I’m doing at Robbie’s Marina in Islamorada.
-Actually, I’m feeding one of 100 tarpons that hang around this special spot where Florida Bay meets the Atlantic Ocean.
+But that’s exactly what I’m doing at Robbie’s Marina in Islamorada, Florida.
+Actually, I’m feeding one of 100 tarpons that hang around this special Florida Keys spot where the Florida Bay meets the Atlantic Ocean.

 Feeding tarpon isn’t the only attraction at Robbie’s Marina.
 Enjoy browsing the mix of art, crafts and kitsch at the open-air shops scattered around the grounds before relaxing with a cool drink and Caribbean inspired meal at The Hungry Tarpon.